Oops and Daisies

 Simple Mindfulness Practices

-Steginus organizes all the suggested mindfulness activities into six categories: physical, emotional, rational, spiritual, occupation, and network.
+Steginus organizes her suggested mindfulness activities into six categories: physical, emotional, rational, spiritual, occupation, and network.
 In this way, there is a practice or exercise for every facet of yourself.

 In the “Physical” section, for example, my favorite practice was the “Release Tension” exercise.
 It has helped me become more aware of where I hold tension in my body throughout the day.

 Now that I’m in the “Emotional” section, “Reflect on Happy Times” has been my favorite so far.
-(And, if I’m being honest, it’s been my kids’ favorite too, because they love to hear “silly” stories about when they were younger).
+(If I’m being honest, it’s been my kids’ favorite too, because they love to hear “silly” stories about when they were younger).

 What Makes These Mindfulness Practices More Powerful